hashicorp/terraform/website/docs/configuration/functions/coalesce.html.md

 earlier, see
 [0.11 Configuration Language: Interpolation Syntax](../../configuration-0-11/interpolation.html).

-`coalesce` takes any number of string arguments and returns the first one that isn't empty.
+`coalesce` takes any number of arguments and returns the first one that isn't null or an empty string.

 ## Examples